Iris grossheimii: Description

-After the iris has flowered, between June to July, it produces a seed capsule.
+After the iris has flowered, between June and July, it produces a seed capsule.
 Then the plant dies back to the rhizome, to re-grow next year, similar to a bulb habit.

 Biochemistry

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 It has a chromosome count: 2n=20, it was counted in 1977, (published in 1980), by Avishai & Zohary.

 Taxonomy

 It is occasionally misspelt with one 'i' at the end, and as Iris grossheimiana (mainly in Russia). or as Grossgeim iris.

 The Latin specific epithet grossheimii refers to Alexander Grossheim (1888–1948, who was a Ukrainian botanist).

 It was first described by Yury Nikolaevich Voronov (or Woronow) and then published by Alexander Grossheim in Fl.
 Kavkaza (Flora of the Caucasus) Vol.1 on page 255 in 1928.

 It is thought to be a hybrid cross between Iris lineolata and Iria lycotis.

 'Iris grossheimii' is listed in the Catalogue of Life, and it was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, then changed on 11 December 2014.